-NDIF disk images are compatible with System 7, Mac OS 8-9, and macOS.
-These can be useful for exchanging files with legacy Macs or for use with emulators such as Sheepshaver24 and Basilisk25.
+NDIF disk images are compatible with System 7, Mac OS 8-9, and macOS 10.15 and earlier.
+Creating them requires macOS 10.15 or earlier.
+These can be useful for exchanging files with legacy Macs, for use with emulators such as Sheepshaver24 and Basilisk25, or on recent versions of macOS via impulse.
 NDIF disk image files use resource forks, so some care must be taken in transferring them over the Internet.
 They are also limited to 2 GB of logical size. macOS 11 and later do not support creating NDIF disk images.